Spring Boot microservices architecture

 Control plane

-The Registry Service acts as the control plane.
-It maintains service topology, registered REST metadata, GraphQL schema locations, node endpoints, and health-related cleanup.
+The Registry Service maintains service topology, registered REST metadata, GraphQL schema locations, node endpoints, and health-related cleanup.

-Service topology API metadata Schema locations Node health
+Service topology REST metadata Schema locations Node health

 Data plane

-Application services expose APIs, call each other through declarative clients, participate in the same tracing and error model, and use infrastructure modules for persistence, caching, and messaging.
+Application services expose APIs, call each other through declarative clients, share the same tracing and error model, and use reusable infrastructure modules.

 Declarative HTTP GraphQL federation Redis / Mongo / JPA Kafka / RabbitMQ